The thermodynamics of readout devices and semiclassical gravity: von Neumann's argument

-for some appropriate choice of N, k and l.
-Clearly, that cannot be the case for $N\geq 1$ as $W^{RD} > W^+$ for any $k\geq1,l\geq1$, so the second law of thermodynamics is not violated should the rest of the analysis cycle be maintained.
+i.e. the second law of thermodynamics is not violated should the rest of the analysis cycle be maintained.
 Thus, one could argue that, through a ``realistic" implementation of a Maxwell demon, one already evades this violation of the second law in a similar fashion to how one evades Maxwell's demon in classical thermodynamics and that in quantum thermodynamics in Szilard's engine \cite{Szilard1929}.

 However, for the sake of argument, we can check whether the rest of von Neumann's analysis still holds in readout device world.
-In step (**), it is also assumed that the entropy of $\rho$ is the Shannon entropy given by its eigendecomposition.
-This however does not hold in readout device world for proper mixtures: the entropy of a proper mixture given by the ensemble $\{p_i,\ket{\psi_i}\}$ is the Shannon entropy of that ensemble, \emph{even if it is not the eigendecomposition of the associated mixture} -- ensembles which result in the same proper mixture are distinguishable.
-Here, we thus have that
+In step (**), specifically in the assumption that (d) is physically equivalent to (e), it is also assumed that the entropy of $\rho$ is the Shannon entropy given by its eigendecomposition.
+Neither assumption holds in readout device world, where distinct ensembles that result in the same proper mixture are distinguishable, so that (d) and (e) are not physically equivalent.
+The entropy of the ensemble $\{p_i,\ket{\psi_i}\}$ is the Shannon entropy of that ensemble, \emph{even if it is not the eigendecomposition of the associated mixture}.
+We thus have that

 That is, $W^- = N k_B T \log(2) = W^+$, i.e. even without taking into account the entropy production of the readings (*), we would have that $W^+ - W^- = 0$ i.e. no second law of thermodynamics is broken.
 This is true even if $\rho$ was an improper mixture: given a state readout device (whether finite precision or not), though the measurement entropy associated to the mixture would be 0, we would also have that $W^+ = W^- = 0$ and thus we still have from step $(*)$ that $W^+ - (W^- + W^{RD}) \leq 0$, so operationally no work is generated after one cycle.
-Thus, von Neumann's engine, although implementable in readout device world, does not violate any thermodynamical law.